florixak/react-spring-boot-mini-eshop/README.md

 3. Open a PR describing the change

 If you plan larger changes, open an issue first so we can discuss scope.

-## License

-This repository does not include an explicit license.
-Add one (for example `MIT`) if you plan to make the project public and want to grant reuse permissions.

----

-If you'd like, I can also:

-- Add a sample `backend/.env.example` file to the repo.
-- Add a small `Makefile` to simplify common dev tasks.
-- Add setup scripts for seeding the database with example data.

-Tell me which of these you'd like next and I'll add them.